conradakunga/Blog/_posts/2021-09-06-30-days-of-net-6-dateonly-type.md

     - C#
     - 30 Days Of .NET 6
 ---
-**This is Day 1 of the 30 Days Of .NET 6 where every day I will attempt to explain one new / improved thing in the upcoming release of .NET 6.**

 # The `DateOnly` Type

 In .NET when manipulating dates and times, you generally use the [DateTime](https://docs.microsoft.com/en-us/dotnet/api/system.datetime?view=net-5.0) type for such purposes.